isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 3. Massage beneath the ear to allow for efficient flow.
 4. Repeat the same daily.
 Pros:
-- Easier to use  solution and�Quick acting.
+- Easier to use  solution andQuick acting.
 - Can be used on dogs and cats.
 - Non-irritating  wont sting or burn.
 - Odorless  eliminates bad smell.